ku-ya/uav_geometric_controller/README.md

 - I2C command function for motor control
   - install i2c-dev for linux

+## Update versions
+tag V0.2
+- Synchronized message from IMU and Vicon for sensor callback tag V0.1
+- Initial working node for attitude control on a spherical joint

 To get master rosnode communicate with slaves
   - `hostname -I`, to check host name for roscore